kevguy/cs7643-sp21-final-proj/README.md

 #### Projecting Velodyne Coordinates to Image

-To project a point from Velodyne coordinates into the left color image, you can use this formula:
+To project a point y from Velodyne coordinates into the point y in the left color image, you can use this formula:

 ```
 x = P2 * R0_rect * Tr_velo_to_cam * y